 Next, select the Circle command on the Draw toolbar.
-Place the aperture cursor over the 12-unit diameter object line and a Center Osnap symbol (blue circle) will appear in the middle of the first circle drawn (Figure 5.11).
+Type the "d" for evoking the diameter option again.
+Place the mouse aperture over the 12-unit diameter object line and a Center Osnap symbol (blue circle) will appear in the middle of the first circle drawn (Figure 5.11).
 Select the center point of the second circle by selecting with the left mouse button.
 You need to type "d" for diameter when the command line prompts you to "specify radius of circle or [Diameter]".
 Then type "5" when the command line prompts you to "specify diameter of circle".
 Repeat the Circle command by pressing ENTER, and place the 2.5, 0.75, and 0.625 circles inside the 12-diameter circle having them sharing the same center points.
 There will be five concentric circles as shown in Figure 5.12.

 You have been typing "d" for the diameter option, so you do not have to calculate the radius, which is half of the diameter.
 Some CAD technicians feel that they can make the mental calculation, so they can avoid the extra step.
-Some CAD operators will add the Circle Center Diameter tool, which is covered in World Class Advanced CAD.
-Many Architects and Engineers will create mark up drawings with diameters, because diameters conform to better tolerance control.
+Some CAD operators will add the Circle Center Diameter tool, which is shown in World Class Advanced CAD.
+Many Architects and Engineers will create mark up drawings with diameters; because of diameters conform to better tolerance control.
 Remember radius dimensions with normal company tolerances will change the part size by a factor of two.
 Try to use diameters whenever possible when drawing and dimensioning.